MFEK/glif/README.md

 To make this as easy as possible to build, and cross-platform without hassle, the SVG icons are compiled right into the binary via the Rust `include_str!` macro.

+### Mac users

+Apple charges a fee to "notarize" applications and without this "notarization" Qglif will not run correctly, or in some cases, at all.
+So, for the foreseeable future, you must _build Qglif from source on OS X_.
+This is not as hard as it sounds! :-)

+* Download and install the [Vulkan SDK](https://vulkan.lunarg.com/).
+* Download and install [`rustup`](https://rustup.rs/), selecting the `nightly` toolchain.
+* Pull this repository, and finally
+* Run the below command to get started.

 ## Contributing

 I typically build and run Qglif like this: